-With such an abundance of nature, great culture, wild adventures, stunning views, safe and friendly people, Nepal still evades most of the traveler bucket list.
+With such an abundance of nature, great culture, wild adventures, stunning views, and safe and friendly people, Nepal still evades most of the traveler's bucket list.
 The answer to this is still unknown to us.
-So, we Himalayan Scenery Treks and Expedition has carefully crafted this article of Why you should visit Nepal in 2021?
+So, Himalayan Scenery Treks and Expedition has carefully crafted this article on Why you should visit Nepal in 2021?

 What are you waiting for?
 Here are 17 reasons why you should keep Nepal on your travel bucket list in 2021.